UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

                       ( compose-pointed-map A B B
                         ( compose-pointed-map B A B f g) f) ( f)
-                      ( inv-associative-compose-pointed-map A B A B f g f) ( concat-htpy-pointed-map A B
+                      ( inv-assoc-compose-pointed-map A B A B f g f) ( concat-htpy-pointed-map A B
                         ( compose-pointed-map A B B
                           ( compose-pointed-map B A B f g)